 - A screen at the end of every How It Should Have Ended, at times featuring the characters interacting with the button.

 - Nerdist channel's Neil's Puppet Dreams has star Neil Patrick Harris do this at the end of each video.
-In the first few, he made it a point to tell the audience that it's not his junk he's pointing to.
+In the first few, he made it a point to tell the audience that it's not his junk to which he's pointing.

 - Cooking with Dog originally had "Like Me" and "You like button."
 Now it's just "Like me" and "Please subscribe."

 - Zero Punctuation has Yatzee mention this while ranting about the crowded interface of System Shock 2.
 In the video uploaded on Youtube, you can actually click on the text that pops up to subscribe to the channel.

 - Game Grumps parodies this trope by interjecting the phrase "like, comment, and subscribe!" as a Running Gag.